alejandrodevs/mass_insert/README.md

 ## Advantages

 Faster.
-It's depending of the computer but these are some results...
+It depends on the computer and the data but these are some results...
 * PostgreSQL - Saving 10,000 records in 0.49s

 ## Attention